 9. Zaheer Khan

 Zaheer Khan is well known the second most successful and the best Indian fast bowler after Kapil dev.
 Zaheer Khan had perfected the reverse swing with the older ball and could swing the new ball both ways.
 He evolved into a cunning fast bowler who tricked the batsmen with his cunning and swing variety.
 Zaheer khan was the standout bowler for India to win 2011 World Cup.
 He led the list of highest wicket-takers in 2011 ICC World Cup with brilliant 21 wickets.

-With 311 test wickets at the end of his career, Zaheer surpassed Kapil Dev to rank only as the second-most successful Indian fast bowler in test cricket.
-He took several wickets in addition to his pace and swing because of his propensity to occasionally catch the batter off guard with his oddly raising deliveries.
+He took many wickets in addition to his pace and swing because of his propensity to occasionally catch the batter off guard with his oddly raising deliveries.
 India won the 2007 test series 1-0 vs England because to Zaheer Khan, who took superb 18 wickets in three Test matches.
 With 311 test wickets at the end of his career, Zaheer ranks second the most successful Indian fast bowler in test cricket only behind Kapil dev.

 10. Shane Bond

 Shane bond is the greatest fast bowler in New Zealand cricket history.
 Due to injuries, he was unable to enjoy a long career, but he dazzled everyone in the games he played at the highest level.
 Bond is considered as one of the best swing bowlers of all time, any batsmen feared playing against him because of his swinging yorkers and ability to swing the ball both ways.
-Even the best hitters feared his toe-breaking Yorkers, which he bowled with his right arm quickly.
 His athletic movement was focused on the inswing, and combined with his quickness, the ball swung quite late.

 His highest delivery speed record stands at 156.4 km/h.
 He was the leading wicket-taker in the 2001-02 VB Series with 21 wickets at an economy rate of 16.38.
-He took magnificent 44 wickets of his 147 ODI wickets overall against the champion team Australia, doing so at an improbable 15.79, including “a hat-trick at Hobart.”
+He took magnificent 44 wickets of his 147 ODI wickets overall against the champion team Australia including “a hat-trick against them at Hobart.”
 During the 2002-03 season he took 60 international wickets at a very low average, which was phenomenal.

 Read also: Top 10 Fastest Bowlers In The World